"I can hold my breath.

 "I'm so sorry, Soph".
 Caleb said again and I smiled slightly.

-“Its fine, Caleb, really.
-I was only joking, you didn’t know”.
+"Its fine, Caleb.
+I was only joking, you didn't know".
 I said and he clenched his fist, thankfully not the one that was holding my hand.
-I didn’t need another problem.
+I didn't need another injury.

 "It was an accident, Caleb".
 He looked at me sceptically.
 "I swear he didn't mean it".
 I said but he still looked angry.

-“Everything will be fine in 30 days”.
+"Everything will be fine in thirty days".
 I assured him and he looked at me with confusion.

 "I am".
 I said determinedly.
 He looked at me, still in shock.

 "What brought this on?"

 "You".
 I said and he looked at me confused again making me laugh softly.
 He looks so cute when he's confused.

 "Well, actually, my mother helped too.
 She said something about you that I didn't like and it made me realise that they shouldn't be people I'm surrounding myself with but as I said.
 I have to wait until I'm eighteen".
 I pause, catching my breath.

 "The police will see that I've just turned eighteen and will realise I just went the dramatic way of leaving my parents".
 I said and he looked at me happy before being confused again.